gxian/us/README.md

 # us

-us(micro service) is a header-only promise/future based schemeless(json-rpc with msgpack codec) rpc framework design for micro service.
+us(micro service) is a header-only promise/future based schemeless(json-rpc with msgpack codec) rpc framework that design for c++11 micro service.